Like it or not, the machines are claiming new territory.

 AI technology will perform many tasks in a wide range of business fields in 2018.
 Here are just a few of the places you’ll find artificial intelligence next year…

-25. Narrative Science reports that 38% of businesses surveyed feel that providing predictions on customer, machine and business health is the most important service that artificial intelligence technology can provide.
+25. Narrative Science reports that 38% of businesses surveyed feel that providing predictions on the customer, machine, and business health is the most important service that artificial intelligence technology can provide.

 26. 27% of businesses that feel that the most valuable service AI can offer is automating manual and repetitive tasks.
 (Narrative Science)

-As you look ahead to the new year it’s important to strategize in order to optimize your chances of success in our constantly-evolving technological landscape.
+As you look ahead to the new year, it’s important to strategize in order to optimize your chances of success in our constantly evolving technological landscape.
 By all signs, artificial intelligence is just starting to find its place in our businesses and lives.
-We hope these statistics give you a better understanding of what to expect in 2018.
+We hope these statistics give you a better understanding of what to expect in the future.

 Design Done Better